Fiserv/billpay/docs/introduction/checkfree-next-api-ref.md

 <td>Opt</td>
 <td>query</td>
 <td>string</td>
 <td>The destination of the automatic transaction.
-Can be either a bill
-or a payee.</td>
+This is a URI for a payee.</td>
 </tr>
 </tbody>
 </table>